Kingdom of Libya: Development of the nation

+In 1956, Libya granted two American oil companies a concession of some 14 million acres.
 This situation changed suddenly and dramatically in June 1959 when research prospectors from Esso (later renamed Exxon) confirmed the location of major petroleum deposits at Zaltan in Cyrenaica.
 Further discoveries followed, and commercial development was quickly initiated by concession holders who returned 50 percent of their profits to the Libyan government in taxes.
 In the petroleum market, Libya's advantages lay not only in the quantity but also in the high quality of its crude product.
 Libya's proximity and direct linkage to Europe by sea were further marketing advantages.
 The discovery and exploitation of petroleum turned the vast, sparsely populated, impoverished country into an independently wealthy nation with potential for extensive development and thus constituted a major turning point in Libyan history.
 Libya's petroleum law, initially passed in 1955, was amended in 1961 and again in 1965 to increase the Libyan government's share of the revenues from oil.

 As development of petroleum resources progressed in the early 1960s, Libya launched its first Five-Year Plan, 1963–68.
 One negative result of the new wealth from petroleum, however, was a decline in agricultural production, largely through neglect.
 Internal Libyan politics continued to be stable, but the federal form of government had proven inefficient and cumbersome.
-In April 1963, Prime Minister Mohieddin Fikini secured adoption by parliament of a bill, endorsed by the king, that abolished the federal form of government, establishing in its place a unitary, monarchical state with a dominant central government.
+In April 1963, Prime Minister Mohamed Othman Essed secured adoption by parliament of a bill, endorsed by the king, that abolished the federal form of government, establishing in its place a unitary, monarchical state with a dominant central government.
 By legislation, the historical divisions of Cyrenaica, Tripolitania, and Fezzan were to be eliminated and the country divided into ten new provinces, each headed by an appointed governor.
 The legislature revised the constitution in 1963 to reflect the change from a federal to a unitary state.